 Telehealth Increases Costs for Whom?

 The RAND Corporation conducted the study referenced by NPR.
 In the Appendix section of the study, the researchers acknowledge a selection bias of the study group used in conducting their research.
 They explain that there are specific differences between the group who used telemedicine and the group who did not, but they were unable to identify what precisely this difference was.
 To compensate for this unknown variable, they applied a “propensity score,” a weight, to the individual subjects.
 From the perspective of a company that provides population healthcare management tools based on well-understood healthcare data, it seems tenuous for NPR to encourage a national healthcare conversation based on a study with acknowledged sampling bias.

 The study examined claims from 981 individuals who sought telehealth, specifically for respiratory infections (such as bronchitis, pneumonia, sinusitis, or an ear infection), which makes up a relatively small section of the users of telemedicine nationwide.

 The study initially published in Health Affairs, which is a health policy journal funded by major health insurance providers.
 The study subjects were taken from CalPERS, a group insured by Blue Shield of California, which means the study is related to the insurance industry with issues also provided by the insurance industry.

-The researchers also provide a table comparing acute respiratory infection episode spending by site of care.
+The researchers also provide a table comparing acute respiratory infection episode spending by the site of care.
 The total cost of a telehealth visit was $79, compared to a $146 visit to the physician’s office and a $1,734 visit to the emergency department.
-Based on this, NPR has promotes the idea that, for insurance providers, telehealth did cost more during the period of time covered in the study—not for the patient, nor for the provider.
+Based on this, NPR has the idea that, for insurance providers, telehealth did cost more during the period covered in the study—not for the patient, nor for the provider.
 In light of that, the title of the NPR, “Telehealth Doctor Visits May Be Handy, but Aren’t Cheaper Overall,” is a misleading simplification.

 The True Value of Telehealth